 KS2 pupils follow an annual cycle which ensures they have 1 hour of dance or gymnastics and 1 hour of field sports or swimming.
 Swimming is taught to pupils throughout Key Stage 2 at Radnor House Swimming Pool and the success of these sessions has already been highlighted with our recent performances in the District Swimming galas.

 KS2 pupils have wider opportunities to attend competitive events and tournaments outside school.
 The school has a very good relationship with the Sevenoaks Schools Partnership, who provide us with an events calendar and competitions.
 In the two summer terms KS2 are able to take part in Athletics club which is held in the Dairy Field.
 Every term all children in KS1 and KS2 take part in the Sevenoaks Schools Partnership Intra competitions from skipping to ball control.We also have inter house competitions set up by the Sports Captains in conjunction with the House Captains.
 These events are chosen by the children in their house meetings.

-Below is the spending and impact from last year.
+Below is the spending and impact from the last 2 years.